tanc7/CUDA_Setup_Utility/Bug_Log.md

-# New issues found in NVIDIA Driver 379.39.
+# New issues found in NVIDIA Driver 379.39 (fix on the way)

 As suspected, a incompatible video card has been detected.